ClickHouse/dbt-clickhouse/README.md

 | compression           | The compression method used with the S3 objects.
 If not provided ClickHouse will attempt to determine compression based on the file name.                                                   |

 See the [S3 test file](https://github.com/ClickHouse/dbt-clickhouse/blob/main/tests/integration/adapter/test_s3.py) for examples of how to use this macro.

+# Contracts and Constraints

+Only exact column type contracts are supported.
+For example, a contract with a UInt32 column type will fail if the model returns a UInt64 or other integer type.
+ClickHouse also support _only_ `CHECK` constraints on the entire table/model.
+Primary key, foreign key, unique, and column level CHECK constraints are not supported.
+(See ClickHouse documentation on primary/order by keys.)

 # Distributed materializations